JingwenCao/CEBD1160-Final_Project/README.md

 ### Methods

 All supervised classification training models from the Scikit Learn resource for generalized linear models were selected to be assessed to determine the model that most accurately predicted whether a sample was malignant or benign [4].
-These include: Logistic Regression, Support Vector Machines, Stochastic Gradient Descent, Nearest Neighbor, Naïve Bays, Decision Trees, and Ensemble Methods.
+These include: Logistic Regression, Support Vector Machines, Stochastic Gradient Descent, Nearest Neighbor, Naïve Bayes, Decision Trees, and Ensemble Methods.
 All data was split into three groups: Training data, test data, and validation data, and subsequently normalized, as they varied drastically in magnitude [3].
 All pseudocode can be found here (hyperlink).
 Accuracy scores for all models were plotted in a histogram, as shown in Figure 1 below.

 #### Sources:
 - *[3] Normalizing data (https://medium.com/@urvashilluniya/why-data-normalization-is-necessary-for-machine-learning-models-681b65a05029)*